Getting a car driver’s licence involves gradually progressing through a series of stages until you qualify for a full licence.

 Check you're allowed to drive

-Through all the getting a driver's licence stages you must:
+Through all stages of getting a driver's licence you must:

 - meet the age and time requirements